Vyral/mike-quail-recruiting/_posts/2020-06-29-invitation-real-estate-business-planning-workshop.md

 ---
 layout: post
-title: 'Invitation: Business Planning Workshop'
+title: 'Invitation: Real Estate Business Planning Workshop'
 date: 2020-06-29 19:53:00
 tags:
-excerpt: You're invited!
+excerpt: >-
+  If you’re an existing real estate agent or you’re thinking about getting into the business, this workshop is for you.
+Join me!
 enclosure:
 pullquote:
 enclosure_type: video/mp4